YounesMakhlouf/simulation-game/INSTALL_AND_USAGE.md

 To see the instructions for playing the game, you can click on the `Instructions` button.
 Click the `Let's Play!` button to start the game.

-Now you can start playing the game, wander around the town and talk to our philosophers, as seen in the screenshot below:
+Now you can start playing the game, wander around the town and talk to fellow delegates, as seen in the screenshot below:

 ![Philosopher Town](static/game_socrates_example.png)